erezgeva/libptpmgmt/doc/HOWTO_doc_code.md

 # Developer Guide for using Doxygen in our project

 # <u>Preface</u>
 Our project uses Doxygen to document the library classes, functions, and constants.
-We document in library headers source code only.
+We document library headers source code mainly.
 This document guides how to do it properly.

 # <u>Instructions</u>
  1. We use Javadoc style only.
-We use the at-sign for commands.
+Use the at-sign for commands.
  1. We use document block before the item we describe:
     * We use this style `/** xxxxx */`.
 The block is usually spread on multiple lines.
 For example: